Diocese honors efforts of man injured while confronting an attempted intruder at Holy Family

 A 9 a.m.
 Mass will be dedicated to healing for Notzon, followed by a Eucharistic procession.
 Priests, deacons and counselors will be available after Mass until 11:30 a.m.

-Edwards remains held in Tulsa County jail on an FBI hold.
-Police said federal charges are anticipated, including assault with a deadly weapon and possession of an unregistered destructive device.
+Edwards remains in the Tulsa County jail on an FBI hold.
+Federal charges were filed against Edwards on Thursday alleging unlawful possession of an unregistered incendiary bomb.

+A grand jury will determine whether the case will proceed against Edwards in U.S. District Court in Tulsa, according to a spokeswoman for the federal Northern District of Oklahoma.